Enveritas claims are built on a core foundation of traceability, sustainability assessment, and responsible business practices.

 02 Evaluation

-Conducted in two phases.
-Farm inspections are carried out in the applicant's sourcing regions through random sampling of a defined Supply Unit or through sampling of a Known Supply Chain.
+Farm inspections are carried out in the applicant's sourcing regions through random sampling of a defined supply unit or known supply chain.
 Facilities, documentation, supplier engagement, and farmer support are then assessed against the Certification Standards.

 -